 Battery Hardman was equipped with one 6-inch M1905 gun mounted on an M1903 Disappearing carriage.
 It was strategically built on Sabino Hill in Phippsburg and has sweeping views of the Kennebec River and the Atlantic Ocean.
 The battery is also completely concealed from the view of any craft traveling on the water.

 During the first World War, from 1914 to 1917, the battery was staffed.
 It is unknown how many people worked at Battery Hardman.
 That said, there were about one hundred artillerists stationed throughout Fort Baldwin during WW1.
 Thankfully, the battery never had to fire a single round.
 Interestingly, the 6-inch M1905 gun was sent to France to help aid in the final year of the war.
 The gun arrived in 1918 and the war ended soon after.
-Following the war, the gun was transported back to Maine and was stored.
+Following the war, the gun was transported back to Maine and was put into storage at a arsenal.
 Officially, the battery was abandoned in 1917 after its gun was removed.
 It was then transferred to the state of Maine in July 1924.

 What remains today